iotexproject/iotex-election/README.md

 # iotex-election
-Manage election results from Beacon chain
+Collect and process election information from the governance chain (which is Ethereum for now)